 When Chao-Koh Ai Jin realised what her youngest daughter had been watching on TV, she felt rather disturbed.
-The 10-year-old was watching Hollywood sitcoms that featured adult themes like sex and romance, which Ezrela was not quite ready for.
+The 10-year-old was watching Hollywood sitcoms that featured romance themes, which Ezrela was not quite ready for.

 “I explained to her why I didn’t want her to be exposed to these themes yet,” she says.
 “We had a conversation about it, and we agreed on what she could or could not watch.”